Don’t Forget to Dream

 But there’s also something special about the stuff that keeps us dreaming.
 Don’t be afraid to name some of your dreams.
 Think of those ideas that feel insurmountably huge, and ask yourself—Why do they seem so big?
 What’s stopping me from getting closer to them happening?
 What’s the worst that could happen if I gave it a try?
 What’s the BEST that could happen if I gave it a try?

 As I prepare for our year of worldwide travel, I’ll get in the weeds of details (what to pack, where to go, how to get there), and I’ll think—Remind me why we want to do this again?
 Why don’t I just stay in my yoga pants and watch Netflix in the living room next year?

 But then I’ll remember our why, and I’m back to feeling brave about doing this.

-So hold on to your dreams this week, even if it’s a ho-hum set of days in front of you.
-Surround yourself with dreamers, be it online or in person, and set a few concrete tasks in front of you that’ll bring you just a few steps closer.
+So hold on to your dreams and don’t be afraid to name them, even if it’s a ho-hum set of days in front of you.
+Maybe choose a few tasks to do that’ll bring you just a few steps closer to them.

 What’s a big dream of yours?

 where we share new stuff from the blog and podcast—that way you’ll never miss a thing.
 Tsh also shares other goodness from around the web...
 It can be read in under a minute, pinky-swear.

 (You’ll also get her quick list of her 10 favorite essays and podcast episodes from around here, helping you wade through a decade of content.)